 Can you get car insurance without a driver's license?

-Yes, but options are limited.
-Some insurers allow you to list another licensed driver as the primary operator, which is common when insuring a vehicle for a family member who will do most of the driving.
-You may need to provide proof that the listed driver lives in your household and has regular access to the vehicle.
+Options exist but are limited.
+Some insurers allow you to list another licensed driver as the primary operator, which is common when insuring a vehicle for a family member who does most of the driving.
+You may need to show proof that the listed driver lives in your household and has regular access to the vehicle.

 How long does it take to get car insurance once you have everything ready?

-Getting quotes takes 10 to 15 minutes per insurer when you have all required information ready.
+Quotes take 10 to 15 minutes per insurer when you have all the required information ready.
 Once you choose a policy, coverage can start immediately or on a future date you specify.
 Most insurers issue digital proof of insurance within minutes of payment, which satisfies state requirements for driving legally.

 MoneyGeek's editorial process makes sure accuracy and transparency are maintained.
 All car insurance guidance is based on state requirements, insurer underwriting standards and industry best practices.
 We consulted licensed insurance agents and reviewed application requirements from major insurers to confirm the information categories needed to apply for coverage.
 Read our full car insurance methodology.